 Dr. Robert S. Epstein, M.D., M.S., a member of the Company's board of directors, and Dr. Tina S. Nova, Ph.D., formerly a member of the Company's board of directors, served on the board of directors of Decipher Biosciences prior to the acquisition, with Dr. Nova additionally serving as President and Chief Executive Officer of Decipher Biosciences.
 Pursuant to Veracyte's related party transactions policy, Dr. Nova and Dr. Epstein recused themselves from all discussions of its board of directors related to the Decipher Acquisition, and the Decipher Acquisition was approved by each of the non-interested members of the board of directors.
 In connection with the Decipher Acquisition, certain Decipher Biosciences equity awards held by Dr. Nova and Dr. Epstein were fully-accelerated and certain incentive bonus payments were made to Dr. Nova pursuant to a management incentive plan established by the Decipher Biosciences board of directors, resulting in payments of approximately \$26.5 million and \$1.4 million to each of them, respectively.
-Dr. Nova resigned from Veracyte's board of directors.
+Dr. Nova resigned from Veracyte's board of directors and now serves as Veracyte's General Manager, Urology.
+Dr. Epstein continues to serve on Veracyte's board of directors.